X

 Probate lawyers are also known to assist in cases that require their clients in settlement of their financial assets before their death.

-The steps to probate is defined by the area the deceased passed away and the other areas or states where the deceased owned property.
+Moreover, the steps to probate is defined by the area the deceased passed away and the other areas or states where the deceased owned property.

 The probate attorney can also assist the beneficiaries to the estate regarding various matters associated by the clauses provided by the executor.
 These circumstances arise when the beneficiary and executor are not able to come to an agreement.